PoCInnovation/Pool2023/Artificial Intelligence/day04/AutoML/README.md

 ## 🔥 Day4

-You have choice between 2 different AutoML tools:
+You can choose between 2 different AutoML tools:
 - AutoML with H2O
 - AutoML with Prophet